oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

     </copy>
     ```

-5. There are other important post migration tasks, that you won't perform in this lab.
+5. There are other important post-migration tasks that you won't do in this lab.
 For instance:
     * Start a new level 0 backup.
     * Delete the backups created by RMAN during the migration.
     * Drop the guaranteed restore points created in the target database by the migration driver script.